Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool fetches a URL, extracts content, and stores it.
-It uses specific verbs and resources, and distinguishes from sibling tools like add_document or add_knowledge by focusing on URL ingestion.
+The description clearly states the action ('Fetch a URL, extract what's worth knowing, and store it') and resource (URL).
+It distinguishes from sibling tools like add_document and add_knowledge by focusing on external web content ingestion.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.